-When a GC is unhappy about work performed by a subcontractor, it isn’t always your—the sub’s—fault.
-Regardless, you might still end up getting slapped with back charges.
-Here’s a little bit about the why and how, so you can avoid back charges if possible, and know what to expect if not.
+Let’s say the GC is unhappy about work performed.
+This isn’t always the sub’s fault, but you might still end up getting slapped with back charges.
+Here’s what you should know about why you might get hit with back charges so you can A) avoid back charges if possible, or B) know what to expect if you can’t.

-As you well know, contracts often aren’t as clear as they could be, especially with regard to the Scope of Work.
-And even if the work isn’t up to the GC’s standards, that’s almost never the intention of the specialty contractor.
-This is why it’s important for subs to make their bids as clear as possible, stating plainly and in detail all the work you intend to include and the work you’re going to exclude, as well.
+As you know, contracts can be less than clear, especially with regard to the Scope of Work.
+And even if the work doesn’t meet the GC’s standards, that wasn’t usually the intention of the specialty contractor.
+This is why it’s important for subs to make their bids as clear as possible, stating plainly and in detail all the work you intend to include and what you’re going to exclude, also.

-Still, the GCs don’t always heed what’s in the bid, and they might write the contract more generally, leaving room for more work by the sub—and for that hated foe, scope creep.
+Still, the GCs don’t always heed what’s in the bid, and they might write the contract more generally, leaving room for more work by the sub—and for that common annoyance of scope creep.

 Like it or not, you are going to be faced with times in your career as a sub when a contractor claims that your work doesn’t meet the contracted stipulations.